pQBL/course-template/README.md

 When the review step is done, you are ready to add the page to Torus.

-> *For multiple uses, the branch corresponding to each pull request needs to be deleted.*
+> *To regenerate a page, delete the automatically generated branch corresponding to the page.
+After that, run the action again.*

 ### 4. Adding the pages to Torus